jyntran/aws-cert/notes/developer-associate.md

 When to use
 - Elasticache: load is read heavy, data not prone to frequent changing
 - Redshift: OLAP transactions are constantly ran by management

+Lazy Loading
+- loads from cache
+- only requested data is cached, and avoids filling cache with useless data
+- node failures are not fatal
+- if cache miss, query to database, and write to cache
+- stale data can remain in cache
+  - can set TTL to avoid this

+Write-through
+- data in the cache are never stake
+- user are generally more tolerant of additional latency when updating data than when retrieving it
+- write penalty, every write involves writing to cache and to DB
+- if node fails, data is missing until added or updated in the database
+  - can be mitigated by implementing both LL and WT
+- wasted resources if most of the data is never read

 ## S3